aenthill/aenthill.github.io/docs/03-how-does-it-work.md

   <p>The log level as defined by the user with [Aenthill](https://github.com/aenthill/aenthill).</p>
 </details>

-## Aent
+## aent

-As you understand, an *Aent* is a Docker image which has a binary called <code>aent</code>.
+As you understand, an *aent* is a Docker image which has a binary called <code>aent</code>.
 This binary should accept two arguments:

 * The event name (a string)
 * The payload (a string too) which contains the data associated to the event